tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_overview.md

 Additionally, almost no HAT runs on a Mac.
 Many developers and designers prefer Macs because they have a much better development platform (the command line is much friendlier and functional, for example).
 If you're using a PC, you might struggle to install developer tools or to follow internal tutorials to get set up and test out content.

 Even if you could get developers to use a HAT, you'd likely need to buy a license for each contributing developer.
-In contrast, docs-as-code tools are often open source and can therefore scale across the company without budgetary funding and approval
+In contrast, docs-as-code tools are often open source and can, therefore, scale across the company without budgetary funding and approval.

 {% include random_ad.html %}